Attacks by Islamic extremists in Bangladesh: Disputed attacks

-Nazimuddin Samad (1988 – 6 April 2016) was a law student at Jagannath University and liberal blogger who was reportedly killed by suspected radical Islamists in Dhaka for his promotion of secularism in Bangladesh.
-Unidentified assailants attacked Samad with a machete and shot him to death.
-However, Imran H Sarker, convener of the Gonojagaran Mancha said that the murder had been committed by government collusion in order divert attention from the rape and killing of Sohagi Jahan Tonu, a student of Comilla University.

 Mahmuda Khanam Mitu

-On 5 June 2016 Mahmuda Khanam Mitu, the wife of a Bangladesh police superintendent Babul Aktar, was stabbed, shot in the head, and killed by three suspected outside of her apartment at a busy road junction in Chittagong.
+On 5 June 2016 Mahmuda Khanam Mitu, the wife of a Bangladesh Police superintendent Babul Aktar, was stabbed, shot in the head, and killed by three suspected outside of her apartment at a busy road junction in Chittagong.
 Her six-year-old son was present with her while she was killed.
 Although she was not secular or atheist, but religious, initially the killing was suspected to have been done by Islamist extremists, as her husband had headed several investigations and operation raids related to the strings of killings committed by Islamist extremists in Chittagong and was awarded.
 The killings were however condemned by Ansar al-Islam, the suspected Bangladesh chapter of al-Qaeda in the Indian Subcontinent.
 However, in 2017 Mitu's father, Md Mosharraf Hossain said that circumstantial evidence led him to believe that Babul himself had orchestrated his wife's murder.
 This allegations arose Babul was alleged to have an extramarital affair Bonani Binte Bonni, wife of deceased Special Branch Sub-Inspector Akram Hossain Liton.
-Babul hade been previously interrogated by police on several occasions.
+Babul had been previously interrogated by police on several occasions.
 As of February 2017, police were investigating listed criminal Kamrul Islam Musa, a former informant who had served under Babul Aktar and his accomplice Nabi.